Diarrhea can be caused by a change in diet (including a change in the mother's diet of

 Eat one green banana every two to four hours until symptoms subside.

-will help to soothe and calm irritated intestines.
-The powder can be added to applesauce
+One tablespoon of carob powder will help to soothe and calm irritated intestines.
+The powder can be added to applesauce or plain yogurt.

 BACK to Safe Natural Cures home page